X8shades/Dune/recap.md

 # Leto and The Preacher
 Leto and The Preacher (now confirmed as Paul) had a meeting in the middle of the desert.
 Leto now has a second skin made out of [[Sandtrout]] which lend him superhuman abilities

+# A new beginning
+we follow Ulot who is being chased by D-wolves, the Fremen culture seems to be nothing more than a thing of the distant past, being described as museum Fremen.
+He dies

+It has been 3000 years since [[Leto Atreides II]] has stepped onto the lions chair.
+Rivers and Mountains are named after known characters namely Kynes and Idaho river